Business

 cleaners for commercial properties

-• What kinds of companies will you serve?
+• Which types of businesses will you target?

-• What kinds of cleaning will you offer?
+• What range of cleaning services will you provide?

 Business Plan for commercial cleaning